Enem confirmation card will be made available on Tuesday

+Document contains information such as date, time and location of the test; Assessments will be carried out on November 5th and 12th

-The National Institute of Educational Studies and Research Anísio Teixeira (Inep), linked to the Ministry of Education, will make available, on Tuesday (24), the Registration Confirmation Card for the National Secondary Education Examination (Enem) 2023, at Participant Page.
+Inep (National Institute of Educational Studies and Research Anísio Teixeira), linked to the Ministry of Education, will make available, on Tuesday (24.Oct.2023), the Enem (National Secondary Education Examination) 2023 Registration Confirmation Card, at Participant Page.

 The document contains information on the registration number, date, time and location of the test, in addition to recording whether the person should receive specialized care or treatment by social name.
 Although it is not mandatory, Inep recommends taking the card on the exam days, which will be held on November 5th and 12th.

-To access it you need to use the Login single on the Gov.br platform, enter the Individual Taxpayer Registry (CPF) number and the registered password.
+To access it you need to use the Login single on the Gov.br platform, enter the CPF (Individual Taxpayer Registration) number and the registered password.

 And either

 For more than two decades, Enem has assessed the academic performance of students at the end of basic education, at the end of the 3rd year of high school.
-The exam is the main gateway to higher education in Brazil, through the Unified Selection System (Sisu) and initiatives such as the University for All Program (Prouni).
+The exam is the main gateway to higher education in Brazil, through Sisu (Unified Selection System) and initiatives such as ProUni (University for All Program).

 Public and private educational institutions consider the objective results obtained by those enrolled in Enem in the selection processes to give access to higher education in Brazil.

-Enem scores also serve as a parameter for access to government aid, such as the Student Financing Fund (Fies), which finances the graduation of students enrolled in non-free face-to-face courses.
+Enem scores also serve as a parameter for access to government aid, such as Fies (Student Financing Fund), which finances the graduation of students enrolled in non-free face-to-face courses.

 #Enem #confirmation #card #Tuesday